Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 The `upperBound` object specifies the upper bound offset for each source id with the numbers being **inclusive**. i.e. an `upperBound` specification of `34` means the event service will return events with offsets `<= 34`.

-The `upperBound` is **required.** For every subscribed source where no upper bound offset it set, the result will be empty.
+The `upperBound` is **required.** For every subscribed source where no upper bound offset is set, the result will be empty.

 #### Required: Subscription (`subscription`)